mullvad/dns-blocklists/README.md

 # dns-adblock

-This repository contains the Ansible playbook that we use to generate the ad and tracker blocking files for our DNS over TLS / DNS over HTTPS, and VPN server __(also known as VPN relay)__ based DNS blocking.
+This repository contains the Ansible playbook that we use to generate DNS based blocking files for our Encrypted DNS, and VPN server __(also known as VPN relay)__ based DNS blocking.

 This is imported to our VPN servers frequently.

 We aim to update these lists on a weekly basis.
 You can view the latest update by selecting the commits to this repository.

+# Using Encrypted DNS on Apple Devices

+For convenience we have Apple configuration profiles (.mobileconfig) signed for simpler "one-click installation", or MDM management.

+These are available here: https://github.com/mullvad/encrypted-dns-profiles

-# Differences between VPN servers and DNS over TLS / HTTPS
+# Differences between VPN servers and Encrypted DNS

-Please note that our DNS over TLS and DNS over HTTPS offerings only include ad blocking and tracker blocking.

-There will be improvements to add parity between the lists in the future.
+Please note that our Encrypted DNS service includes different hostnames for each option.
+We currently offer the following:
+- Base: This includes zero blocking, purely encrypted DNS for TLS and HTTPs.
+- Ad-block: This includes Ad-blocking, Tracker and Malware blocking for TLS and HTTPS.
+The lists are what are found in this repository.
+- Extended: This includes Ad-blocking, Tracker, Malware and Social Media blocking for TLS and HTTPS.
+The lists are what are found in this repository.

 Note that social media block lists are **not** available on our VPN server block lists, they are **only** available on the Encrypted DNS service.